turingtechPK/mobile-test/README.md

-# :phone: TuringTech - Frontend technical test
+# :phone: TuringTech - Mobile Developer Test

-This test is a part of our hiring process at TuringTech for the Frontend Engineer position.
-It should take you between 6 to 8 hours, depending on your experience, to implement the minimal version.
+This test is a part of our hiring process at TuringTech for the Frontend (Mobile) Engineer position.
+It should take you between 4 to 6 hours, depending on your experience, to implement the minimal version.
 But we thought about a few bonuses, so feel free to spend some time on them if you want.

 *Feel free to apply on our [Careers Page](https://www.turing-tech.org/careers?github=true) and email us at hr@turingtechnologies.org.*